Franco-Flemish double-manual harpsichord,

 before and after cleaning

 One of the prime reasons for restoring this instrument was to halt the darkening of the varnish covering over most of the instrument.
-This seemed to be a typical Victorian linseed-oil varnish probably made using linseed oil and turpentine.
+This seemed to be a typical Victorian or Edwardian linseed-oil varnish probably made using linseed oil and turpentine.
 With time the huge complicated molecules making up the linseed oil had cross-linked badly forming a solid mass that gradually darkened, gradually becoming less and less soluble, and gradually becoming more and more attached to its substrate (in this case the gold and the oil paint decorating the outside of the case) at the molecular level.
 It was felt to be urgent to halt this processes which had been ongoing in the varnish for about 100 years, and from developing any further by removing it.

 The varnish seems to have been added by Arnold Dolmetsch when he owned the instrument sometime in the early twentieth century.
 It is very similar to the varnish used on other Dolmetsch 'restorations' and in particular on the soundboard of the 1764/83 Goermans-Taskin harpsichord in the Russell Collection at the University of Edinburgh which I restored in the 1980's.